ozkangurhan/motokobootcamp2023/day1/Questions.md

 # <a id="questions"> 🙋 Questions </a>

-How much is the current memory capacity of a canister?
-Answer : 48 GB (December 2022 update)
+1.How much is the current memory capacity of a canister?
+A: 48 GB (December 2022 update)

 What is the issue with the following code sample? "let" introduces an immutable declaration, need to use "var" instead of "let"